veracity/veracity-documentation/sections/identity/authentication/web-native.md

 Authorization: Bearer [token]
 ```

-## Logging out
+## To sign out the user

-The logout process for a user involves two steps:
+An authenticated user usually has an active session with your application that contains access and refresh tokens to allow for querying Veracity IDP and other APIs.
+Given that those tokens usually cannot be revoked, ensure that:
+* The tokens stay within your trusted application core.
+* The user is correctly signed out.

+To sign out the user:
 1. Clear all local session data for your application.
-2. Redirect user to `https://www.veracity.com/auth/logout` in order to centrally log them out.

-An authenticated user usually has an active session with your application.
-Such a session may contain access tokens and refresh tokens so that your application can query Veracity and other APIs as needed.
-Logging users out correctly is a vital part of a secure application as it will mitigate potential misuse of the access tokens the user has acquired.
-Access tokens issued by Veracity cannot normally be revoked thus you need to ensure that you are in complete control of the access token and that it never leaves your trusted application core.
-Once the user decides they are done with your service for the day and sign out you must also ensure the access and refresh tokens are deleted.
-This is done by clearing all session data upon logout.

-In ExpressJS with Passport this is usually as easy as calling `request.logout()` and there are probably equivalent methods within your preferred library.
-Once a user starts the logout process this is the first thing you should do.
-Clearing session data (if done correctly) will delete any access and refresh tokens you acquired for the user earlier thus preventing access in the future.
-Once complete the user has been logged out from your system, but not from Veracity as a whole yet.
-In order log them out completely you need to also redirect them to the central logout endpoint on `https://www.veracity.com/auth/logout`.
-This will perform a Single-Sign-Out of all internal and other third-party services ensuring the session is properly terminated.
-After this the user is prompted to close their browser in order to clear any remaining session data.
-Only then is the user completely signed out.
+In ExpressJS with Passport, you can call `request.logout()` or use an equivalent method within your preferred library.
+This deletes any access and refresh tokens that you got for the user.
+2. To centrally sign out the user, redirect them to `https://www.veracity.com/auth/logout`.
+This clears any reamining session data.

-**Note**: Veracity does not provide any mechanism for routing the user back to your application after being redirected to the Single-Sign-Out endpoint.
+Note that Veracity does not provide any mechanism for routing the user back to your application after being redirected to the Single-Sign-Out endpoint.
 This is by design in order to prompt them to close their browser to complete the sign-out process.